basil00/PseudoNode/README.md

 * PseudoNode *does not require the blockchain to be downloaded*.
 * PseudoNode can "sync" with the network in seconds.
-* PseudoNode supports multiple cryptocurrencies that are bitcoin derivatives.
+* PseudoNode supports multiple cryptocurrencies that are Bitcoin derivatives.
-  Currently supported are testnet, litecoin, dogecoin, paycoin and flappycoin.
-  It is reasonably trivial to extend the implementation to support more currencies.
-* PseudoNode is *not* a wallet (cannot be used to store coins).
 * PseudoNode uses no disk space (sans the executable), negligible RAM, and negligible CPU time.
 PseudoNode also consumes less network resources (data usage/bandwidth) than a normal full node.